tam17aki/music-esprit-python/README.md

 For more specific comparisons, you can run other example scripts:

 - `examples/compare_music_variants.py`:<br>
-This script focuses exclusively on the MUSIC family, comparing the performance of `SpectralMusicAnalyzer`, `RootMusicAnalyzer`, `SpectralMinNormAnalyzer`, and `RootMinNormAnalyzer`.
+This script focuses exclusively on the MUSIC family, comparing the performance of `SpectralMusicAnalyzer`, `RootMusicAnalyzer`, and their Forward-Backward enhanced versions.

 ```bash
 python examples/compare_music_variants.py
 ```

 - `examples/compare_esprit_variants.py`:<br>
 This script is dedicated to the ESPRIT family.
-It compares `StandardEspritAnalyzer` against the computationally efficient `UnitaryEspritAnalyzer` (with both LS and TLS solvers).
+It compares `StandardEspritAnalyzer` against the computationally efficient `UnitaryEspritAnalyzer`, with both LS and TLS solvers.

 ```bash
 python examples/compare_esprit_variants.py